dschmeh/seoR/README.md

 HTMLtitle(url)
 ```

-## Getting the length of a Title Tag in README
+## Getting the length of a Title Tag in R
 The HTMLtitle_length-Function gives you the lenght of the Title Tage, scraped from a specified Url
 ```
 url<-"https://www.r-project.org/"